 - Limit the number of people who have access to work devices.

-- Always keep your security software updated and invest in good malware software and antivirus.
+- Always keep your security software updated and invest in good malware and antivirus software.

 4 types of cybercrimes